alexzorin/lpass-ui/README.md

 # lpass-ui

+## Deprecation Notice
+This project is no longer being worked on, as I have [moved onto a different solution](https://github.com/alexzorin/i3-lastpass).

 ![gif preview](http://i.imgur.com/YkMK8Fz.gif)

 This is a very thin feature-bare QML over the top of [lpass/lastpass-cli](https://github.com/lastpass/lastpass-cli/) for use with Linux (though it may work with other platforms, there's no Linux specific code).